Atriumboks smal

 We recommend that you wait a couple of days, from accepting your place on your programme, until you apply for SU.
 Then we will have registered your programme which makes it easier for you to apply for SU.

-It is your registered address that determines how much you can receive in State educational support (SU) The amount depends on whether you are registered on the same address as your parents or not.
+It is your registered address on the first day of the month that determines your status, and which rate you can receive in State educational grant (SU).
+The rate depends on whether you are registered at the same address as your parents or not.

 You are considered to be living at home if: